Kgothatso001/AgriTech/README.md

 # Business Objectives

 Our primary objective is to develop an AI solution that enables farmers to optimize water usage and boost crop yields by utilizing real-time data from weather patterns, soil moisture sensors, and crop growth analysis.
 This solution will help conserve water, improve agricultural efficiency, and promote sustainable farming practices.
 The following components are essential to our project's success:
 Data Collection Process: Farmers are required to install soil moisture sensors and input crop details to enable accurate irrigation predictions.
 IoT Monitoring: Sensors are deployed to monitor soil moisture levels, weather conditions, and crop growth to optimize irrigation schedules.

-Funding: Successful implementation of the project will require sponsorships from agricultural organizations, government grants, and local farming communities.
+Funding: The project's successful implementation will require sponsorships from agricultural organizations, government grants, and local farming communities.
 AI-Powered Irrigation Management: The AI solution will monitor real-time data to recommend precise irrigation timing and quantity, reducing water wastage and enhancing crop productivity.

+# Business Success Criteria

+This project requires substantial funding to achieve its objectives.
+Water Efficiency: Achieve a reduction in water usage by 30%.
+Improved Yield: Increase crop yield by 20% within the first harvest cycle.
+Farmer Adoption: Enrol at least 50 farmers within the first year of deployment.
+Cost Efficiency: Decrease overall farming costs through improved irrigation scheduling.

 # Background of AI solution